 “Between Pain and Pleasure felt like the correct thing to do when I was asked by the GO.
 As with love and abstract art, I both find it very interesting but I don’t know how it works.
 That’s how the combination occurred: the positive effects of love but also the negative effects.
 Being interested in making more abstract work but at the same time finding it scary.”

 The artworks touch me.
 They invite me to go back to feelings that are hidden away.
 At the same time, I realize that pleasure often comes with pain, or is it the other way around?

 “I don’t specifically want to make a statement.
 Some topics are interesting to paint about but its not always a statement.
-But if one of my friend is experiencing something it does sometimes trigger me to reflect it in my art.
+But if one of my friends is experiencing something it does sometimes trigger me to reflect it in my art.
 I paint mostly about a feeling.
-The whole expo, but maybe all my work, works on both sides.
+The whole expo, but maybe all my work, work on both sides.
 If you’re looking for stratification and a deeper meaning, you’ll find it in my work, but if you don’t need that I hope you find it interesting as well.”

 I ask Ard about why he has made the eyes of his work stand out so much, in a different way we’re used from him.

 “If you highlight one specific feature, you automatically focus on that part instead of the rest of the body.
 It’s the same with a burka, you focus on the eyes, it’s the only thing you look at and identify with.
 I thought it’s interesting with painting, I can make one thing very realistic and the rest more graphic, abstract, visual.
 People still look mostly at the highlighted part even though there’s a lot to see.”